Performance of the Gamma-ray Transient Monitor at the IHEP Electron-Beam Facility: Introduction

-There are several operational electron calibration facilities internationally.
+There are several operational electron-beam facilities internationally.
 The DA$\Phi$NE Beam Test Facility (BTF) provides an $e^-/e^+$ beam with an energy range of 30-750 MeV, a pulse intensity from a single particle to 10$^{10}$ particles, and a maximum pulse repetition rate of 50 Hz \cite{valente2006diagnostics}.
 The Medical and Industrial Radiation Facility (MIRF) at the U.S. National Institute of Standards and Technology (NIST) features a linear electron accelerator that delivers electron beams in the energy range of 7-32 MeV, with intensities from a few nA to several tens of $\mu$A \cite{bateman2003nist}.
 The Joint Institute for Nuclear Research (JINR) in Russia operates the LINAC-200 linear accelerator, whose first section can provide electrons in the energy range of 10-25 MeV \cite{krmar2019beam}.
 These electron accelerators have been used to calibrate numerous space particle detectors \cite{raggi2017performance, ambrosi2020beam}.

-We are excited to report that, in this work, we have independently developed a continuous-energy-tunable, low-current, quasi-single-electron accelerator calibration facility.
-Located at the Institute of High Energy Physics, Chinese Academy of Sciences, this facility features unique characteristics of low current and a wide energy range, making it the only electron accelerator in China with such low intensity.
-This paper first provides a detailed description of the design of the GTP and the electron accelerator facility, followed by a presentation of the complete process and results of electron calibration for the GTP, and concludes with a summary.
-Ground electron calibration not only validated the detector's mass model and Monte Carlo simulated energy response matrix but also laid the foundation for establishing a calibration database.
-The detailed ground calibration ensures that the GTM can accurately and reliably monitor high-energy transient events, providing robust technical support for exploring extreme astrophysical phenomena.
+To study the performance of the GTP under electron beam conditions, we tested the GTP using a high-energy electron accelerator.
+This electron accelerator is located at the Institute of High Energy Physics, Chinese Academy of Sciences (IHEP, CAS), and is characterized by its low current and wide energy range.
+We refer to it as the IHEP Electron-Beam Facility.
+This paper first provides a detailed description of the GTP design and the operating principles of the electron accelerator.
+It then presents performance tests of the GTP using the electron accelerator and simulations of the GTP's energy response to electrons using Geant4.
+Finally, it compares the results from the simulations and experiments.
+Ground electron tests not only validated the GTP's mass model and Monte-Carlo-simulated energy response but also laid the foundation for establishing a calibration database.